Eating Disorders Team

 Group Facilitator: Pat Ayres Telephone: 01285 770385

-You can refer yourself to us by calling 01242 634242, or you can ask your GP to refer you/your child.
+You can refer yourself to us or you can ask your GP or other health professional to refer you/your child.
+To make a referral, please complete our referral form.